yiisoft/yii2/docs/guide/helper-array.md

 $decoded = ArrayHelper::htmlDecode($data);
 ```

 Only values will be encoded by default.
-By passing second argument as `false` you can encode arrays keys as well.
+By passing second argument as `false` you can encode array's keys as well.
 Encoding will use application charset and could be changed via third argument.